-Facilities/Maintenance costs decreased \$96 thousand from \$1.938 million in 2019 to \$1.842 million in 2020.
-This represents a 5.0% decrease over the previous year.
-A large part of the decrease can be attributed to the shut-down of the five education centers as well as the main campus during the COVID19 pandemic.
+Facilities/Maintenance costs decreased \$55 thousand from \$1.842 million in 2020 to \$1.787 million in 2021.
+This represents a 3.0% decrease over the previous year.
+The decrease can be attributed to the renegotiation of the Ebensburg site as well as the ending of the monthly lease payments to Richland due to the purchase of the site.

-Bad Debt Expense consists of the estimated amount of the current student receivables that the College will not be able to collect.
+Bad debt expense consists of the estimated amount of the current student receivables that the College will not be able to collect.
 The estimate is based on a detailed review of the outstanding receivables at year end and actual historical amounts of accounts that were written off.
-The College's provision for uncollectible accounts (bad debt) decreased \$45 thousand from \$82 thousand in 2019 to \$37 thousand in 2020.
-The bad debt expense is directly related to the overall tuition and fee revenue and as the dollar amounts for tuition and fee revenue increases/decreases, so does the corresponding bad debt expense.
-Further analysis shows that the bad debt expense, as a percent of total tuition and fee revenue, decreased marginally from 1.06% in 2019 to .47% in 2020.
+The College's provision for uncollectible accounts (bad debt) increased \$34 thousand from \$37 thousand in 2020 to \$71 thousand in 2021.
+Further analysis shows that the bad debt expense, as a percent of total tuition and fee revenue, increased marginally from .47% in 2020 to .93% in 2021.

-Depreciation Expense is showing an increase in 2020 of \$16 thousand or 1.6% above 2019 amounts.
-This increase is due to the completion of the Blair Center and the normal depreciation cycles of when assets are purchased and when capital equipment leases are renewed.
+Depreciation expense is showing an increase in 2021 of \$84 thousand or 8.4% above 2020 amounts.
+This increase is due to the completion of the purchase and depreciation of the Richland main campus building.

-The following chart breaks down the College's 2020 operating expenses by natural classification including salaries, utilities, leasing costs and other operating costs.
+The following chart breaks down the College's 2021 operating expenses by natural classification including salaries, utilities, leasing costs and other operating costs.
 The graph shows the distribution percentage of each natural classification.
 This graph does not include the student financial aid activity.

-Employee related expenses including salaries and wages and employee benefits made up a total of 66.6% of the overall operating expenses of the College for fiscal year 2020.
-The Leases and Depreciation classification, totaling 14.3% of the operating costs, is the next highest amount.
+Employee related expenses including salaries and wages and employee benefits made up a total of 65.9% of the overall operating expenses of the College for fiscal year 2021.
+The Leases and Depreciation classification, totaling 13.4% of the operating costs, is the next highest amount.
 This includes the annual building rental costs for all of our education sites.
-Supplies and Equipment Repairs totaled 7.5% of the operating costs and include departmental supplies and equipment and building maintenance costs.
-Professional and Purchased Services totaled 4.0% and Other Operating expenses totaled 4.0% of the overall operating expenses for fiscal 2020.
-The remaining classifications of Utilities and Advertising had combined expenditures totaling 3.4% of the College's operating costs.
+Supplies and Equipment Repairs totaled 9.6% of the operating costs and include departmental supplies and equipment and building maintenance costs.
+Professional and Purchased Services totaled 3.1% and Other Operating expenses totaled 6.0% of the overall operating expenses for fiscal 2021.
+The remaining classifications of Utilities and Advertising had combined expenditures totaling 2.3% of the College's operating costs.

-The following graph further compares fiscal year 2020 and 2019 expenses by natural classification.
-The graph shows that overall expenses remained consistent during 2020 and 2019.
-There are slight decreases in the Salaries and Wages as employee benefits shows slight increases.
-Supplies and Professional and Purchased Services also show slight increases.
-Utilities, Advertising, Depreciation and Other Operating Expenses each remained consistent with only slight decreases over the previous year which was attributed to conservative spending due to the COVID19 shutdowns.
+The following graph further compares fiscal year 2021 and 2020 expenses by natural classification.
+The graph shows that overall expenses remained consistent during 2021 and 2020.
+There are slight increases in the Salaries and Wages as employee benefits also shows slight increases.
+Supplies and Equipment Repairs increased in 2021 while Professional and Purchased Services also show slight decreases.
+Utilities, Advertising, Depreciation and Other Operating Expenses each remained consistent with only slight variations over the previous year.